vakintosh/istrip_plus_HA/README.md

    - Copy the `istrip` directory to your Home Assistant `custom_components` folder.

-3. Find your lamp’s Bluetooth MAC address by running the following command on your Home Assistant host or any Linux machine with BLE support:
+3. **Find your lamp’s BLE MAC address:**

+   Run on any Linux machine (or your HA host) with BLE support:

    ```bash
    sudo hcitool lescan